Evertras/gopong/README.md

 ## Networking

 GoPong's server is authoritative.
-The only thing sent from the client to the server is input which is validated on the server for safety.
+The only thing sent from a connected client to the server is input, which is validated on the server for safety.
 State information is sent to clients every update tick on the server.

-Inputs sent have an incrementing index, and the server will tell each individual client what the last index seen from them was when sending a state update.
+Inputs sent have an incrementing index set by the client.
+The server will tell each individual client what the last index seen from them was when sending a state update.
 This allows the client to replay unacknowledged inputs for client side prediction and server reconciliation.

 For testing purposes, client side prediction and server reconciliation can be toggled on/off on the front end.
 The back end doesn't care what the front end does in this regard.